tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs dim_namespace_id_behavior_model %}

 The unique identifier of the namespace in which the event was generated, easily joined to `dim_namespace`.
-This field will be NULL if the event is not tied to a namespace (ex. viewing the To Dos page).
+This field will be NULL if the event is not tied to a namespace (ex. viewing the To Dos page) and/or if the event occurred before `2021-09-02` (when collection of this data started).
 This is passed in the GitLab standard context and appears as `gsc_namespace_id` in the raw Snowplow data.

 {% enddocs %}

 {% docs dim_project_id_behavior_model %}

 The unique identifier of the project in which the event was generated, easily joined to `dim_project`.
-This field will be NULL if the event is not tied to a project (ex. viewing an epic).
+This field will be NULL if the event is not tied to a project (ex. viewing an epic) and/or if the event occurred before `2021-09-02` (when collection of this data started)..
 This is passed in the GitLab standard context and appears as `gsc_project_id` in the raw Snowplow data.

 {% enddocs %}